foin137/werwolfonline.eu/README.md

 # What is required?
 The game is written in php, so you will need a php parser on your webserver.

-Output buffering needs to be enabled due to some maybe not quite ideal programming.
-Otherwise, cookies cannot be set.
-You can find the corresponding setting "output_buffering" in the php.ini file.
-Setting it to 4096 should work.

 You also need a database called "werwolf", you do not need to insert any tables, this is done by the script automatically.

 Rename 'includes.example.php' in the 'includes'-folder to 'includes.php' and insert your id, passwort and host.